dashbitco/broadway/guides/examples/Google Cloud PubSub.md

     Supervisor.start_link(children, strategy: :one_for_one)

+The final step is to configure credentials.
+You can set the following environment variable:

+    export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json

+See [Goth](https://github.com/peburrows/goth) documentation for alternative ways of authenticating with the API.

 Now the Broadway pipeline should be started when your application starts.
 Also, if your Broadway pipeline has any dependency (for example, it needs to talk to the database), make sure that it is listed *after* its dependencies in the supervision tree.

+If you followed the previous section about setting the project with `gcloud`, you can now test the the pipeline.
+In one terminal tab start the application:

+    $ iex -S mix

+And in another tab, send a couple of test messages to Pub/Sub:

+    $ gcloud pubsub topics publish  projects/test-pubsub/topics/test-topic --message "test 1"
+    messageIds:
+    - '651428033718119'
+    $ gcloud pubsub topics publish  projects/test-pubsub/topics/test-topic --message "test 2"
+    messageIds:
+    - '651427034966696'

+Now, In the first tab, you should see output similar to:

+    Got batch of finished jobs from processors, sending ACKs to Pub/Sub as a batch.: ["TEST 1", "TEST 2"]

 ## Tuning the configuration